StephanHCB/go-generator-lib/README.md

-Given a generator's path and one of the generator names, you can ask this library to give you the `api.GeneratorSpec` as a data structure read from the generator specification file (useful if you wish to expose this libary as a service).
+Given a generator's path and one of the generator names, you can ask this library to give you the `api.GeneratorSpec` as a data structure read from the generator specification file (useful if you wish to expose it as a service).
 Just call `generatorlib.ObtainGeneratorSpec`.

 ## Render Targets